DE HUMANI CORPORIS FABRICA LIBRI SEPTEM, 2. AUFLAGE, 1555

 A NEW ANATOMY

 The work De Humani Corporis Fabrica first appeared in 1543.
 The title describes anatomy as the structure of the human body.
-The supplement "Libri Septem" points to the seven parts of the book, which were illustrated with numerous copper engravings.
+The supplement "Libri Septem" points to the seven parts of the book, which were illustrated with numerous woodcuts.

 Vesalius authored the Fabrica when he was only 28 years old, after he had discussed his ideas and findings for many years with his students.